AtangaEmma/running-notes/LINUX-2-README.md

              create account, tranfer money, exchange, withdrawal, cash deposit, cheque deposit, loan, overdraft

-for this work to be done, a bank like Ecobank will need to imploy like 900 workers to be executing this job and most of them do this job manually,
+for this work to be done, a bank like Ecobank will need to employ like 900 workers to be executing this job and most of them do this job manually,

 Now devOps engineers develop, test, build, qualify, deploy, manage and monitor applications